NREL/disco/docs/source/transform-models.rst

 DISCO uses `pydantic <https://pydantic-docs.helpmanual.io/>`_ models to define the schema of model inputs for each type of analysis.
-Given a type of anaalysis in DISCO, the schema shows all attributes used  to define the analysis models.
+Given a type of analysis in DISCO, the schema shows all attributes used to define the analysis models.

 *Show Schema*